The factors of production

 The means of production are the physical non-human and non-financial inputs used in the production of economic value.
 In other words, based on classical economics, the means of production are also the factors of product minus labor or human capital and financial capital.

-Note that there are two categories of means of production that are based on Marxism or the “elementary factors of the labor process” or “productive forces” introduced by economist Karl Marx.
+Note that there are two categories of the means of production that are based on Marxism.
+These are collectively called the “elementary factors of the labor process” or “productive forces” and they were first introduced by economist Karl Marx.
 Take note of the following:

 • Subjects of Labor: Examples include facilities and infrastructures, equipment and machinery, and other tools.